 - Departure and Fuel taxes (subject to change)

-- 07 Nights Accommodation in standard double rooms
+- 07 Nights Accommodation in sea-view double room

 - Meals as per itinerary